buildbot/buildbot/master/docs/manual/worker-transition.rst

 Changed API
 -----------

-In general "Slave" and "Buildslave" parts in identifiers was replaced with "Worker", "SlaveBuilder" with "WorkerBuilder".
+In general "Slave" and "Buildslave" parts in identifiers and messages were replaced with "Worker"; "SlaveBuilder" with "WorkerForBuilder".

-Here is the list of changed API:

 .. todo::